 - Enjoy a spa treatment.
 After all your Maui adventures, you’ll deserve to rejuvenate at one of the many top rated spas in Maui.
 Our favorite spa is Kapalua Spa with their wonderfully relaxing facilities and the way they weave Hawaiian culture into their treatments.

 - Plan a beach sunset picnic lunch.
 My favorite area is Kapalua in northwest Maui where you’ll have great views of Molokai and Lanai.
 A good place to get picnic supplies is at Honolua Store in Maui.
-More specifically, we like watching sunset from the ridge between Oneloa and Kapalua Bays.
-See this trail Kapalua Trail map to help you find a good sunset spot.
+More specifically, we like watching sunset from the ridge between Oneloa and Kapalua Bays from the Kapalua Coastal Trail described here.
 That being said, there’s loads of beautiful places to watch sunset all along West and South Maui.
 If you are staying near Kapalua, consider a spot along the Coastal Trail, otherwise, I’m sure you’ll find a beautiful spot anywhere along the west-facing shores of West or South Maui

 - Walk around and shop in historic Lahaina town.
 Make sure you see the massive banyan tree that’s located off of Front Street.